-Finches were one of the many birds Darwin studied in the Galápagos Islands before publishing his monumental work on natural selection.
-Today, the mangrove finch is on the verge of extinction in the Galápagos.
+Today, the mangrove finch is on the verge of extinction in the Galapagos.
 There are around 100 left, with just 20 breeding pairs.
 To keep the finches from disappearing altogether, the Charles Darwin Research Station and San Diego Zoo have engaged in a captive breeding program.

-Recently, a third group of fledging mangrove finches were released on Isabela island.
+Recently, a third group of fledging mangrove finches was released on Isabela island.
 All birds are fitted with miniature tracking devices.
 Some returned to the aviary, but several finches released in past years have been seen in the wild.
 This showed finches raised in captivity are able to survive long-term.

-Now a group of international experts from various science institutions are conducting studies on genetic variation, songs and diet of finches on Santa Cruz island.
+Now a group of international experts from various science institutions is conducting studies on genetic variation, songs, and diet of finches on Santa Cruz island.
 They are looking at things such as the variations in beak sizes.
 They also want to see how the introduction of human food has changed the diet of the finches.
 Preliminary data suggest there are important differences in behavior and diet at various sites.
 This project is run in partnership with the Ministry of Environment, Galápagos National Park and the Charles Darwin Foundation.
 It has financial support from the Earthwatch Institute.

-For birdspotting tours as part of a cruise, or island-hopping, or a single hotel stay, see our Happy Gringo Galapagos options and consult with our travel advisors for prices and availability 🙂
+For bird spotting tours as part of a cruise, or island-hopping, or a single hotel stay, see our Happy Gringo Galapagos options and consult with our travel advisors for prices and availability 🙂